Willful Misconduct: Fired Without Notice and Severance | Co Authors: Bram Lecker & Simon Pelsmakher, Student-at-Law.

 Willful Misconduct: Serious Allegations

-If your employer alleges willful misconduct on top of a for-cause termination, then these are very serious allegations indeed.
-Far more so than a just-cause termination.
-You need to call us right away.
+If your employer alleges willful misconduct on top of a for-cause termination, then these are very serious allegations indeed, far more than a just-cause termination.
+Under these circumstances, you must call us right away.
 We understand the law extremely well in this regard and will advocate fiercely on your behalf when your case warrants it.

 Your employer must meet very stringent standards for alleging a willful misconduct.
 First of all, did they know about the alleged misconduct for a significant period of time?
 Secondly, did they inform you that your conduct was not acceptable?
 Thirdly, was the alleged willful misconduct serious and egregious?
 And finally, did you commit these acts knowingly, recklessly and consciously?